Animal Division

 Animals & Culture Studies Program – Miami-Dade College

-In 1990, Eric created and taught the pioneering Animals & Culture Studies Program at Miami-Dade College for nearly four years.
-He developed curricula for six core courses:
+In 1990, I created and taught the pioneering Animals & Culture Studies Program at Miami-Dade College for nearly four years, and developed curricula for six core courses:

 Classes were conducted as transdisciplinary seminars in which students would be introduced to key concepts in animals and culture studies.
 Those enrolled in the program would apply this learning to their coursework in the six core courses.
 Students could also adapt animal-related themes to coursework in 30 additional courses (in sociology, economics, education, ecology, business and health sciences).

-The Animals & Culture Studies Program provided Eric with opportunities to apply his teachings in communities throughout Dade County.
-He worked with campus galleries on key exhibitions (including one by Sue Coe), coordinated a Humane Education Village with the Miami Book Fair International, met with the publisher of The Miami Herald to review Eric’s evaluation of the Herald’s coverage of animal-related news, and served as co-chair of the Friends of the Dade County Animal Shelter.
+Through the Animals & Culture Studies Program I could reach communities throughout Dade County.
+I worked with campus galleries on key exhibitions (including one by Sue Coe), coordinated a Humane Education Village with the Miami Book Fair International, met with the publisher of The Miami Herald to review my evaluation of the Herald’s coverage of animal-related issues, and served as co-chair of the Friends of the Dade County Animal Shelter.

 Clients & Affiliations

-Former clients include the Animals & Society Institute (ASI), to whom Eric provided consultation in strategic planning, fund development and communications.
-He served on their advisory council, and on their Human-Animal Studies Executive Committee.
-Eric also provided critical support in establishing the multidisciplinary peer-reviewed journal Society & Animals and served on its editorial board.
-He conceived of ASI’s undergraduate journal, Sloth.
-In Los Angeles, he was also involved in bringing animal-themed exhibitions to online and brick-and-mortar galleries.
+Former clients include the Animals & Society Institute (ASI), for whom I provided strategic planning, fund development, and communications support.
+I facilitated their advisory council, and was a member of their Human-Animal Studies Executive Committee.
+I provided critical support in establishing the multidisciplinary peer-reviewed journal, Society & Animals, and served on its editorial board.
+I also conceived of ASI’s undergraduate journal, Sloth.
+In Los Angeles, I was also involved in bringing animal-themed exhibitions to online and brick-and-mortar galleries.

-While living in Miami, FL, Eric served as co-Chair and Director of Humane Education for the Friends of the Dade County Animal Shelter (also defunct).
-In the aftermath of Hurricane Andrew, he co-coordinated veterinarians, animal protection organizations, army personnel, The Red Cross, volunteers, supplies and marketing in animal relief efforts.
-With the Miami Book Fair International, he organized an entire humane education village with various artistic, participatory and cross-cultural educational activities.
+While living in Miami, FL, I served as co-Chair and Director of Humane Education for the Friends of the Dade County Animal Shelter (also defunct).
+In the aftermath of Hurricane Andrew, I co-coordinated veterinarians, animal protection organizations, army personnel, The Red Cross, volunteers, supplies and marketing in animal relief efforts.
+With the Miami Book Fair International, I organized a humane education village with various artistic, participatory and cross-cultural educational activities.

 Visit Organizations to review other organizations served.